kelseyhightower/kubernetes-the-hard-way/docs/01-infrastructure-gcp.md

-# Cloud Infrastructure Provisioning
+# Cloud Infrastructure Provisioning - Google Cloud Platform

-Kubernetes can be installed just about anywhere physical or virtual machines can be run.
-In this lab we are going to focus on [Google Cloud Platform](https://cloud.google.com/) (IaaS).

 This lab will walk you through provisioning the compute instances required for running a H/A Kubernetes cluster.
 A total of 9 virtual machines will be created.